CovertOwl/AntsDemo/README.md

 ## Feaure Summary
 * Simple procedurally generated world
+* A* pathfinding through fixed grid nodes

 # Quick How-To's
 ## How to Play
 You control the camera, by default press WSAD to move and use the mouse wheel to zoom.
 When you are finished, press escape to exit.

+## How to Test Pathfinding
+While in editor mode:
+1. Ensure at least one GameObject in the scene has a PathingTestController attached.
+2. Run the simulation.
+3. Left click to select passable nodes, storing them as origin points for paths.
+4. When ready to start the path, right click on a passable node.
+NOTE: Paths are generated over time, and may not instantly appear.

 ## How to change world generation.
 While in editor mode: